jasandoval1/windev_training/advanced-io/README.md

     - A detailed look under the hood of the modern Windows threadpool implementation.
 - _Windows Internals, Seventh Edition, Part 1_: Pages 297-300
     - This section gives some information regarding the implementation of the _worker factory_ - the kernel component responsible for spawning new threads utilized by user-mode threadpools.

+### Checks on Learning

+- What is the significance of a file's file pointer when the file is created or opened with the `FILE_FLAG_OVERLAPPED` flag?
+- On successful initiation of an _overlapped_ IO operation, a call to `ReadFile()` or `WriteFile()` returns `FALSE`.
+What does `GetLastError()` return in this case?
+- What do `ReadFileEx()` and `WriteFileEx()` return on successful initiation of an asynchronous (_extended_) IO operation?
+- When an _overlapped_ IO operation is initiated, such as with `ReadFile()` or `WriteFile()`, an `OVERLAPPED` structure is provided as a formal parameter to the call.
+Who is responsible for the storage and lifetime of the `OVERLAPPED` structure in the event that the operation is initiated successfully?
+- One member of the `OVERLAPPED` structure is a handle to a Windows event object.
+Are there any restrictions on the type of event that may be used for this purpose?
+- When an _overlapped_ IO operation is initiated, is it possible to wait on IO completion from a thread in the same process context that is distinct from the one that initiated the operation?
+From a thread in a different process context?
+- Suppose an _extended_ IO operation is initiated with a specified callback function.
+When the IO operation eventually completes and this callback function is invoked, in what thread context does this occur?
+- What Win32 API function(s) are used by threads to wait on IO completion port completion events (IO or otherwise)?
+- How does a thread that services IO completion port completion events uniquely identify the IO operation that completed?
+- What determines the number of threads associated with an IO completion port that service completion events?
+What determines the number of threads that service IO completion events when the Windows threadpool is used?